Key takeaways

 Click calculate to see updated yearly income

 2) Use the table below to find out where your income falls in relation to the federal poverty level.
-You’ll be looking at your projected 2024 income, but you’ll be comparing it to the 2023 federal poverty level, which is what the numbers in this table represent.
-(Since open enrollment for 2024 took place before the poverty level numbers for 2024 were available, these numbers will be used for all plans with 2024 effective dates.)
+For 2025 coverage, you’ll be looking at your projected 2025 income, but you’ll be comparing it to the 2024 federal poverty numbers which are shown in the table below.
+(Since open enrollment for 2025 coverage will take place before the poverty level numbers for 2025 become available, these numbers will be used for all plans with 2025 effective dates.)
 As noted above, the numbers are higher in Alaska and Hawaii.

 Normally, an income above 400% of the poverty level would make a household ineligible for premium subsidies.
 But from 2021 through 2025, premium subsidies are available above that level if they’re necessary to keep the cost of the benchmark plan at no more than 8.5% of the household’s ACA-specific MAGI.